hotpeppersec/shifting_left/PITCHME.md

 @snap[midpoint text-08 span-40 text-orange]
 @ul[circles](true)

-- Lots of folks want to embed security people in the dev teams
+- Lots of folks want to embed security people with development teams.
-- Instead, let's get security folks to start thinking likes developers
+- Could we also get security folks to start thinking like developers?

 @ulend
 @snapend